-Our current work is partially motivated by questions given at the end of \cite{Weiweakorder} regarding the rank-generating function of $\Lambda_w$.
+Our current work is also motivated by questions given at the end of \cite{Weiweakorder} about the rank-generating function of $\Lambda_w$.
 One question asks which $w \in S_n$ are such that the interval $\Lambda_w$ is rank-symmetric.
 In Proposition~\ref{p:lowerbound}, we show that there are at least $\left(\lfloor\frac{n}{2}\rfloor\right)!$ such permutations in $S_n$.